-- 1. It shall be a violation of this Ordinance Code for an officer or employee to take any retaliatory action against an employee that does any of the following: - a.
-Discloses or reports pursuant to this Ordinance Code an activity, policy, or practice of any officer or employee that the disclosing or reporting employee reasonably believes is in violation of this OrdinanceCode. - b.
-Provides information to the Ethics Officer or Ethics Investigator conducting an investigation initiated under this OrdinanceCode. - Assists, participates, or testifies in a proceeding to enforce the provisions of this OrdinanceCode.
+- 1. It shall be a violation of this OrdinanceCode for an officer or employee to take any retaliatory action against an employee that does any of the following: - a.
+Discloses or reports pursuant to this OrdinanceCode an activity, policy, or practice of any officer or employee that the disclosing or reporting employee reasonably believes is in violation of this OrdinanceCode. - b.
+Provides information to the Ethics Officer or Ethics Investigator conducting an investigation initiated under this OrdinanceCode. - c.
+Assists, participates, or testifies in a proceeding to enforce the provisions of this Code.